Understanding the Lender-Realtor Relationship

 4. Fast Turn Around Time

-Especially during the busy season, real estate agents may need pre-approvals fairly quickly to put in an offer.
-As is the nature of real estate, agents should expect to have access to the lender on Saturdays and Sundays.
-These are typically the days when their clients are looking at homes, and potentially putting in offers right after.
-If a client needs an updated pre-approval, they will expect a lender to be able to do so quickly to move the process along.
+Real estate agents may need pre-approvals fairly quickly to put in an offer.
+If a client needs an updated pre-approval, they will expect lenders to be able to do so quickly to move the process along.

 5. On-Time Closings

-One of the goals for both the real estate agent and the lender is to close on time.
-Real estate agents expect the closing to be done on time with the help of the lender.
-This is especially when it comes to making sure all proper documentation and information have been gathered in regards to home financing.
+Both the real estate agent and the mortgage provider want to close on time.
+The financier needs to make sure all proper financial documentation has been gathered.
 This will avoid any problems and delays that may arise right before or at closing.

 >> Related Read – Realtor Billboard Advertising: Does It Work?